Monadical-SAS/redux-time/README.md

 Redux-time makes complex, interactive, composable animations possible by using the redux single-source-of-truth state tree model, and extending it with the idea of time.

-Redux is already capable of time-travel currently, however you cant slow down the speed of time, reverse time, or jump to a specific point in time since redux only knows about the list of actions and has no first-class conept of time.
+Redux is already capable of time-travel currently, however you cant slow down the speed of time, reverse time, or jump to a specific point in time since redux only knows about the list of actions and has no first-class concept of time.
 This library makes time a first-class concept, and gives you careful control over its progression.

 What that means specifically, is that every time a `TICK` action is dispatched with a `current_timestamp` parameter, the `animations` reducer looks through the active animations in `animations.queue`, calls their respective `tick` functions with a `delta` parameter, and uses their output to render a state tree at that point in time.

 Every tick function is a pure function of the `start_state`, `end_state`, and delta from `start_time`.
 This makes animations really easy to reason about compared to traditional solutions.
-Debugging is also drastically simpler, since you can slow down and even **reverse** the flow of time to carefully inspect animtion progress!
+Debugging is also drastically simpler, since you can slow down and even **reverse** the flow of time to carefully inspect animation progress!

 ## Walkthrough Example